Screen Digest: Media conferences

-In May 1981 Screen Digest was involved in conference organisation for the International Video Week, co-ordinated by The Economist and held on the South Bank, London.
+In May 1981, Screen Digest was involved in conference organisation for the International Video Week, co-ordinated by The Economist and held on the South Bank, London.
 The event was staged again the following year.
-Several industry lunches were also held in London around this time at which guest speakers included Buckminster Fuller and Rosita Sarnoff, granddaughter of David Sarnoff.
+Several industry lunches were also held in London around this time, which included guest speakers such as Buckminster Fuller and Rosita Sarnoff, granddaughter of David Sarnoff.

-In 1996 Screen Digest became responsible for arranging the conference programme for the annual European Video Perspective (PEVE) home entertainment conferences and in 2007 acquired the sole ownership of the event.
+In 1996, Screen Digest became responsible for arranging the conference programme for the annual European Video Perspective (PEVE) home entertainment conferences and in 2007 acquired the sole ownership of the event.